wesaraw/grocery-app-and-list/README.md

 Multiply the monthly spots by an ingredient's serving size to get the monthly amount needed.

 The file `utils/mealMath.js` exposes helpers and a `DEFAULT_MEALS_PER_DAY` object.
 Lunch and dinner share the `lunchDinner` key.
 Its default value is `2` (two meals each day), but you can adjust these counts per person in the future.

+Use the **Meal Multiplier** button in the inventory tracker to change how many times each meal category is eaten per day.
+The popup shows the current numbers for Breakfast, Lunch/Dinner, Snacks, and Desserts.
+Enter a new value and click **Save** to update the multiplier used by the meal math calculations.